Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

 It only contains two tilt series.
 This workflow is ideal to be executed in a normal laptop with GPU.
 The data set can be downloaded using the next command line

-> scipion3 testdata --download apoferritin_tutorial
+> scipion3 testdata --download tomo_apoferritin_tutorial

 Alternatively, the dataset can be found in the next link [https://scipion.cnb.csic.es/downloads/scipion/data/tests/apoferritin_tutorial/](https://scipion.cnb.csic.es/downloads/scipion/data/tests/apoferritin_tutorial/)